yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * Apr.
+2023: One paper accepted by SIGIR.
+* Apr.
 2023: One paper accepted by TKDE.
 * Mar.
 2023: One paper accepted by ICHI.
 * Dec.
 2022: One paper accepted by SDM.